flocked/AdvancedCollectionTableView/Sources/AdvancedCollectionTableView/Documentation/AdvancedCollectionTableView.docc/Docs/Registering Collection Items.md

 ## Overview

-Use an item registration to register items with your collection view and configure each item for display.
+Use ``AppKit/NSCollectionView/ItemRegistration`` to register items with your collection view and configure each item for display.
 You create a item registration with your item type and data item type as the registration’s generic parameters, passing in a registration handler to configure the item.
 In the registration handler, you specify how to configure the content and appearance of that type of item.

 The following example creates a item registration for items of type `NSCollectionViewItem`.
 It creates a content configuration with a system default style, customizes the content and appearance of the configuration, and then assigns the configuration to the item.